FlyGlas/WMRP/README.md

 # Hardware and Arduino Code for DIY WMRP-Solder Station

-The BOM in the layout folder includes only the parts on the PCB(s).

 Video: https://www.youtube.com/watch?v=le2HaKJ6B1A

 If you have any questions, please feel free to contact me: flyglas (at) gmail (dot) com